codenotary/codenotary.io/pages/blog/vchain-new-equity-financing.md

 vChain employs a team with deep expertise in trust and integrity technology, cryptography, distributed ledger technologies, immutable databases, and certificate management. vChain is headquartered in Houston, TX, USA, with a team distributed in over 10 different countries.

-Contact: amelie@vchain.us for press inquiries or job openings
+Contact: amelie@codenotary.com  for press inquiries or job openings